arduino/docs-content/content/hardware/02.hero/boards/uno-r4-minima/tutorials/cheat-sheet/cheat-sheet.md

 This support is enabled by the [keyboard](https://www.arduino.cc/reference/en/language/functions/usb/keyboard/) and [mouse](https://www.arduino.cc/reference/en/language/functions/usb/mouse/) libraries that are pre-bundled into the core and require no installation.

+If you want to read more about USB HID check out [this article about Arduino UNO R4 Minima USB HID](/tutorials/uno-r4-minima/usb-hid).

 ## CAN Module

 The UNO R4 Minima's RA4M1 has a built-in CAN module that complies with the CAN 2.0A/CAN 2.0B standard.